imhyeonwoo/Formula-Student-Driverless-Planning-Control/README.md

 ---

 ## Usage
-- To observe the vehicle hovering at each waypoint before driving the full course, refer to How To Play.txt.
+- Refer to How To Play.txt

 ### Build (ROS2 Humble)